Your trusted adviser for R&D Tax Credits and R&D Grants

 Tips for a Successful Application

-• Getting to Step 2 and Step 3 allows applicants to use external expertise to make their proposal attractive; don’t miss out on coaching and mentoring opportunities of the EIC Accelerator.
+Getting to Step 2 and Step 3 allows applicants to use external expertise to make their proposal attractive.
+Don’t miss out on coaching and mentoring opportunities of the EIC Accelerator.
+With competitive funding streams, use all the help you can.
+Even if you ultimately don’t receive funding, the guidance you receive from EIC’s experts will help you in your continued search for funding.

-At Myriad, we have 32 wins at EIC and have been ranked #1 in European grant funding applications three times.
+At Myriad, we have over 30 wins at EIC and have been ranked #1 in European grant funding applications three times.
 We’ve supported some of the EIC Accelerator’s biggest success stories to scale their projects.
-If you have a project at or around TRL 5 that you know could change the world for the better, get in touch with our team.
-We’re here to help you help others.
+If you have a project that you know could change the world for the better, get in touch with our team.

 Latest news